Duncan McKenzie (footballer, born 1912): Albion Rovers

 A centre half, McKenzie began his career at Scottish Second Division club Albion Rovers.
 He was an ever-present for Rovers during the 1931–32 season and departed the club at the end of the campaign.

 Brentford

-McKenzie moved to England and signed for Third Division South club Brentford for a £350 fee during the 1932 off-season.
+McKenzie moved to England and transferred to Third Division South club Brentford for a £350 fee during the 1932 off-season.
 His career at Griffin Park started slowly and he made just two appearances during the 1932–33 Third Division South title-winning season and then only 12 during the following season in the Second Division.
 After moving to the right half position, McKenzie broke into the team during the 1934–35 season, making 31 appearances and picking up the first silverware of his career when the Bees won promotion to the First Division as Second Division champions.
 He made regular appearances in Brentford's first spell in the top flight, before new signing Buster Brown in 1938 caused McKenzie to ask for a transfer.
 McKenzie made 161 appearances and scored 10 goals during his six years with the Bees.
+He was posthumously inducted into the Brentford Hall of Fame in November 2024.